RedBrand88/robofriends/README.md

 # Description

-I made this project from Andrei Neagoie's The Complete Junior to Senior Web Developer Road Map course on udemy
+I made this project from Andrei Neagoie's The Complete Junior to Senior Web Developer Road Map course on udemy.

+There is a fetch get request to robohash.org for the robot assets, and A fetch get request to jsonplaceholder for the other infomation displayed.
+This app is a basic crud app using React and tachyons for the css.

 ## This was made with create-react-app